Gamepro5/photosphere.js/README.md

 Live examples [here](https://gamepro5.github.io/virtual_reality).

 # Download
-I like to keep this nice and simple, so just copy pase [this code](https://github.com/Gamepro5/photosphere.js/blob/master/photosphere.js) into a new JavaScript file called `photosphere.js`.
+I like to keep this nice and simple, so just copy-paste [this code](https://github.com/Gamepro5/photosphere.js/blob/master/photosphere.js) into a new JavaScript file called `photosphere.js`.